DNA Unzipping Transition: Introduction

 Remarkably, in the same decade, to probe the mechanism of superconductivity, stable isotopes (such as, $^{202}$Hg, $^{200}$Hg and others) were used to alter the atomic mass of metals like mercury, tin, and lead.
 These mass changes affected the phonon frequencies of the crystal lattice and, in turn, the superconducting transition temperature \cite{isotope}.
-This phenomenon, known as the isotope effect, provided critical evidence for the role of electron-phonon interactions in superconductivity and led to the concept of Cooper pairs, which are bound states of two electrons with opposite spins and momenta, despite their electrostatic repulsion \cite{cooper}.
+This phenomenon, known as the isotope effect, provided critical evidence for the role of electron--phonon interactions in superconductivity and led to the concept of Cooper pairs, which are bound states of two electrons with opposite spins and momenta, despite their electrostatic repulsion \cite{cooper}.
 These insights culminated in the BCS theory (1957), a milestone in quantum condensed matter physics \cite{bcs}.
 This theory clarifies that superconductivity is an example of {\it spontaneous symmetry breaking} as opposed to the explicit symmetry breaking in the parity violation of weak interaction established almost simultaneously.
 One may draw an analogy with magnets, the spontaneous symmetry breaking that gives us ferromagnets vis-\`a-vis the forced alignment of the magnetic moments in a paramagnet by an external magnetic field.
+These are the two terms of the Ising model mentioned earlier.
 Just a year later, Anderson proposed the localization of all electronic states in disordered one-dimensional systems, which was a radical idea that challenged the prevailing belief in the inevitability of extended electronic states in crystalline solids \cite{anderson}.

 The physical separation of DNA strands is only one facet of replication.
-The experiments on the semiconservative mechanism did not identify the molecular machinery responsible for strand separation or new strand synthesis for inheritance.
+The experiments on the semi-conservative mechanism did not identify the molecular machinery responsible for strand separation or new strand synthesis for inheritance.
 The discovery of DNA polymerases, Pol III in particular, through radioactive nucleotides, revealed the modularity of DNA synthesis, which turned out to be a collective process involving multiple enzymes \cite{pol1,pol2}.